nektgr/InstaShop/README.md

 # InstaShop

 ## Introduction
-This repository contains a project with a backend built on Node.js and a frontend using Angular.
+This repository contains interview project for displaying landmarks in Dubai with a backend built on Node.js (Utilizing Parse Server) and frontend using Angular 17.
 Follow the instructions below to set up and run the project successfully.

 ## Backend Setup